Markets in Cagliari are fantastic places to catch local action and shop for groceries – and among the best places to go shopping in Sardinia.

 As the capital city of the Italian island of Sardinia, Cagliari is a bright and bustling spot buzzing with energy and activity.
 There’s no better place to discover the real Sardinia than at the incredible markets in Cagliari.
-Whether you’re looking for a bargain or soaking up the eclectic atmosphere, Cagliari’s markets are where to find the best local delicacies and gastronomic delights.

-While Sardinia’s civic markets aren’t where you can find food trucks and street food, it is a veritable whirlwind of flavors and colors, a place where you can buy the freshest produce, meats, fish, and products you could wish for!
+While Sardinia’s civic markets aren’t where you can find food trucks and street food, it is a veritable whirlwind of flavors and colors, a place where you can buy the freshest produce, meats, fish, and vegetables you could wish for!

-Check out my guide to the best markets in Cagliari and find out which are a must-visit!
+Continue reading for my guide to the best markets in Cagliari and find out which are a must-visit!

 5 Markets In Cagliari To Check Out